The wonders of AI in no code app development

 And for God’s sake, if you’re serious, pay for the membership so you get unlimited screens.

-Conclusion: App development just got faster
+Conclusion: No code app development just got faster

 You know how people do video game speedruns?

-You’re speed running the early stages of app development.
+You’re speed-running the early stages of app development.

 This shortened time means: